EMBO Workshop Shigella:

 Serge Mostowy, London School of Hygiene and Tropical Medecine, London, United Kingdom

-Omar Rossi, GSK, Siena, Italy
+Omar Rossi, GSK Vaccines Institute for Global Health, Siena, Italy

 Scientific advisory committee